ticruz38/graphql-codegen-svelte-apollo/readme.md

 </ul>
 ```

-Sometimes, you may need/prefer to have an async query (only available when asyncQuery options is set to true)
+Sometimes, you may need/prefer to have an async query (only available with asyncQuery option set to true)

 ```html
 <script lang="ts">